r4isy/PTT4E/README.md

 4. **Start using**: Hold your assigned key to talk

 > **To change or delete your settings, edit or remove config.json.**

+> 🎨 **Customize Your Tray Icons**
+> Replace `tray-active.ico` and `tray-deactive.ico` with your own icons to personalize your tray experience.
+> Make sure filenames stay the same and icons are in the same folder as `main.py`.

 ### Requirements